tom9zbx/GIFtoolsCookbook/content/recipes/importVTEMdata.rst

 Choose the appropriate headers from the drop-down menus for Easting, Northing, and Elevation.
 For our example, this is X, Y, and DEM.

 Next, add in the time channel information.
-This can be done manually by adding clicking the plus or minus buttons to increase or decrease the number of time channels.
+This can be done in two ways: (1) Manually add the time channel information by clicking the plus or minus buttons to increase or decrease the number of time channels.
 Then the time can be entered in the second column.
-Alternatively, you can load a text file that contains the time channels, as shown below.
+(2) Alternatively, you can load a text file that contains the time channels, as shown below.

 .. figure:: ../../images/importTEMdata/channelfile.png
         :figwidth: 30%
         :align: center

-To load in a file with the time channels, click "Select text file" and select the desired file.
+To load in a file with the time channels, click "Load text file" and select the desired file.
 The GUI will update with the number of times and the time channels.
 In the case of our example, there are 45 time chanels, ranging from 0.021 to 10.667 ms.

 **Note**: these units will have to be changed before inversion of the data, but this can easily be done using the **Data manipulation** menu once the data is loaded into GIFtools.

 The final step is to select the number of data groups.
-For this example, there are 2.
+For this example, there are 2: the vertical components of the time derivative of the magnetic field (dB/dt) and the magnetic field (B), denoted as SFz and BFz, respectively, in the headers of the csv file.
 Click the plus or minus buttons to increase or decrease the desired number of data groups.

 **Note**: The data groups have to have to same number of time channels and the same time gates.